China’s Sinovac reports mixed findings in early coronavirus vaccine trials

 Indonesia, the world’s fourth most populous country, recently made a big bet on Sinovac’s vaccine as officials grapple with a severe coronavirus outbreak.
 In an interview with Reuters on Friday, President Joko Widodo said the government had sought emergency authorization from the country’s food and drug agency to roll out the vaccine by the end of the year.

-In its study published on Tuesday in the peer-reviewed journal, “The Lancet,” Sinovac wrote that despite the lower antibody levels, it believed its vaccine would prove effective.
+In its study published Tuesday in the peer-reviewed journal the Lancet, Sinovac wrote that despite the lower antibody levels, it believed its vaccine would prove effective.
 For previous strains of coronavirus, lower antibody levels have still conferred immunity, it said.

 Whether this will be the case this time is being tested in Sinovac’s Phase 3 trials underway in Indonesia, Brazil and Turkey.